choongzhanhong/choongzhanhong.github.io/content/blog/travels/2025-10-armenia/index.md

 and stayed again in Garni before returning to Yerevan.

 ### Costs

+Armenia is slightly cheaper than Georgia, but also slightly less developed.
+Food-wise, we ate a lot, which was typically SGD 10-20 per meal.

+#### Totals

 Flights cost 1.6k for a multi-city trip.
 Singapore to Armenia with one stop in Doha cost about 600,